The Proper NAD+ Injection Dosage

 Can NAD+ Be Injected IM?

 Intramuscular (IM) injection, which is the injection of a substance directly into a muscle, is not a common method of administering NAD+.
-Limited information is available on the safety and effectiveness of NAD+ intramuscular injection.
+Limited information is available on the safety and effectiveness of NAD+ intramuscular injections.

 How Long Does A NAD Injection Last?